nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ---

 ## Command-line arguments
+---

+## Command-line arguments

+Usage Reporting supports several command-line arguments, which can be specified in the `args` section of the Kubernetes deployment file.

+The following is a list of the supported command-line arguments and their usage:

+---
 Usage Reporting supports several command-line arguments, which can be specified in the `args` section of the Kubernetes deployment file.

 The following is a list of the supported command-line arguments and their usage: